mmalagride/League-Data/README.md

 ## Accessing Riot API
 A fresh Riot API will be required to run most of the scripts found here: https://developer.riotgames.com/
 This will need to be updated daily, as it times-out after 24hours.
-Once the new key is generated save the file here:
+Once the new key is generated save the file here: <br />
 &nbsp;&nbsp;&nbsp;&nbsp;/Secrets/riot-api-key.json&nbsp;&nbsp;(Key-Value pair of "api-key": "GENERATED_KEY")

 ## Before utilizing Google the following steps must be followed: